Maira Kalman: Early life

 Kalman was born in Tel Aviv, Israel.
 Her mother, Sara Berman, was originally from Belarus and had moved to Israel to escape pogroms.

-When Kalman was four years old, her family moved to New York City.
-The family lived in Riverdale, Bronx.
+When Kalman was four years old, her family moved to Riverdale, Bronx in New York City.
 Her mother, Sara, spent a significant amount of time at the Loehmann's department store.
 She was known for her chic style, and she wore only the color white.
 Kalman attended the High School of Music & Art (now known as LaGuardia High School) where she studied art.
 Kalman attended New York University (NYU), where she studied English literature.
-By the time Kalman had left for college, her parents had returned to Israel.
+By the time Kalman left for college, her parents had returned to Israel.

 At the age of 18, Kalman met designer Tibor Kalman at New York University, he was a native of Budapest who had moved to New York City as a child.
 She explained, "We met in this class of misfits in summer school.
 They said, You have to take these classes, otherwise we're going to throw you out.
 What was interesting was the mix of crazy people in that group...
 So we met there, and he asked me out on a date.
 And you know in your life, when you meet somebody [and] you go, 'I've known you for a thousand years,' and there's not even an iota of a question?"